-4. Incumbent firms must be able to adopt new technologies to compete and serve their customers.
+4. Ability of incumbent firms to adopt new technologies, to compete and serve their customers

-In this dynamic and evolving environment, it is important that incumbent firms are innovating, to keep pace with customer preferences and alternate offerings in the market.
-Where banks and insurers adopt new technologies, this is for the betterment of their customers through promoting customer choice, as well as enhancing firms' own risk management.
-As observed in the IIF-McKinsey 2017 report The Future of Risk Management in the Digital Era, digital innovations are increasingly being deployed within banks' risk functions, both to enhance risk management and gain improved insights, and in other cases to keep pace with the digitalization of the front-line, in support of customer fulfilment.
-Similarly, insurers are constantly enhancing their abilities to identify, analyze and manage risk, including by applying new technologies (including customer-facing tools as well as tools for better risk and market data analytics).
+In this dynamic and evolving environment, it is important that incumbent firms are able to continue innovating, in order to keep pace with customer preferences and alternate offerings in the market, and to improve their operational effectiveness.
+Where banks and insurers adopt new technologies, this is for the betterment of their customers through promoting customer choice, as well as enhancing firms' own risk management capabilities.
+As observed in the IIF-McKinsey 2017 report The Future of Risk Management in the Digital Era, digital innovations are increasingly being deployed within banks' risk functions, both to enhance risk management and gain improved insights, and in other cases to keep pace with the digitalization of the front-line, in support of customer fulfilment.4 Similarly, insurers are constantly enhancing their abilities to identify, analyze and manage risk, including by applying new technologies (including customer-facing tools as well as tools for better risk and market data analytics).

 Regulators and supervisors should encourage incumbent firms to pursue an agenda of increased digitalization to better meet the needs of their customers.
-Faced with such a dynamic competitive landscape, firms must be able to adapt and transform themselves to ensure their ongoing viability and profitability without fear of subsequent supervisory or enforcement actions, such as via No-Action Relief described by CFTC Chairman Christopher Giancarlo.
+Faced with such a dynamic competitive landscape, firms must be able to adapt and transform themselves to ensure their ongoing viability and profitability without fear of subsequent supervisory or enforcement actions, such as via No-Action Relief described by US Commodity